aromeroc93/pubmed-search/README.md

 20230620 - Initialized repo.

 20230620 - Added support to write output to `.md` file and to choose a result and get its DOI to copy.

+20230626 - Added a comment for a reminder of a new functionality in the script.